 Photos taken by: Emma Gaty

 This process of healing, engulfing yourself in meaningful purposeful work (thank you Amy), is what I find helps me through some of my emptiest times without my girls.
 Being able to provide this type of process to their friends feels good and also gives them an outlet to celebrate their friendships with Anna and Abigail.
 I’m already looking forward to our next meeting where we dig into the books and start piecing all their ideas together.

-We are not just building a play structure but giving the whole park a makeover, ideas include a larger picnic area for community potlucks, birthday parties or for pre-teens to “hang-out”; decorated animal cut-outs that will line the fence, poles with long ribbon streamers to blow in the wind and a more universal surface so that all kids can access the play structure.
-We also plan on making the play structure itself accessible to all kids via ramps and other add-ons.
+We are not just building a play structure but giving the whole park a makeover, ideas include a larger picnic area for community potlucks, birthday parties or for pre-teens to “hang-out”; decorated animal cut-outs that will line the fence, poles with long ribbon streamers to blow in the wind and a more universal surface so that all kids can access the play space.
 These are just a few ideas we’ve had and I’m sure there will be more that come from the kids.

 We are striving to make it the best community park EVER!

-We are so grateful for all the support we have already received for this project: Donations by so many to the Dieter-Robinson Memorial Fund, Forest Grove Parks and Recreation, Forest Grove School District and Recreation Brands Group.
+We are so grateful for all the support we have already received for this project.
 If you are interested in helping or being part of this project in any way please send me a message at email@example.com so I can get you on our email list.